 7. Design for Test (DFT) Engineer:

 DFT Engineers ensure chips are testable during manufacturing by implementing structures like scan chains and boundary scan cells.
-Through these Integrated test structures, they enable testing of different parts of the chip, ensuring that defects can be detected during manufacturing process.
+These Integrated test structures enable the testing of different parts of the chip, ensuring that defects can be detected during the manufacturing process.

 Circuit Design Engineers create transistor-level designs.
-They optimizing performance, power, and area of the individual building blocks of semiconductors.
+They optimize the performance, power, and area of the individual building blocks of semiconductors.

-RF Design Engineers specialise in radio frequency (RF) applications, such as wireless communication systems, considering high-frequency signal intricacies.
+RF Design Engineers specialize in radio frequency (RF) applications, such as wireless communication systems, considering high-frequency signal intricacies.

 Signal Integrity Engineers preserve the integrity of high-speed signals on chips, considering reflections and signal degradation challenges.